ikenna/scalafutures/docs/3_Accessing_The_Result_Of_A_Future_By_Blocking.md

 ```

-Instead of blocking the main thread sleep with Thread.sleep, we can use the Await utility class to make the main thread block until the future has complted
+Instead of blocking the main thread sleep with Thread.sleep, we can use the Await utility class to make the main thread block until the future has completed

 ```